China Council for the Promotion of Peaceful National Reunification

-The China Council for the Promotion of Peaceful National Reunification (CCPPNR) is an umbrella organization, founded in 1988, by the United Front Work Department (UFWD) of the Central Committee of the Chinese Communist Party (CCP) to promote unification between mainland China and Taiwan on terms defined solely by the People's Republic of China (PRC).
-Unification is couched in a one country, two systems framework, though critics categorize it as annexation.
-According to scholar Anne-Marie Brady, in addition to promoting unification, "the organization also engages in a range of activities which support Chinese foreign policy goals, including block-voting and fund-raising for ethnic Chinese political candidates who agree to support their organization's agenda."
-The main council oversees over 200 chapters in multiple countries.
+The China Council for the Promotion of Peaceful National Reunification (CCPPNR) is a semi-official umbrella organization that promotes unification between mainland China and Taiwan under the People's Republic of China (PRC).
+The council was founded in 1988 by Taiwanese author Chen Yingzhen in Beijing under the guidance of the United Front Work Department (UFWD) of the Central Committee of the Chinese Communist Party (CCP), and operates under the UFWD's control.
+The organization officially supports unification under the "one country, two systems" framework.

+According to scholar Anne-Marie Brady, in addition to promoting unification, "the organization also engages in a range of activities which support Chinese foreign policy goals."
+The main council oversees over 200 chapters in over 90 countries.

 The group holds an annual Overseas Chinese World Conference for Promoting Peaceful Reunification of China.
 This event has been held in multiple countries and is coordinated by local councils and other front organizations linked to the United Front Work Department.
-The council is currently presided by Wang Huning, chairman of the Chinese People's Political Consultative Conference, with UFWD head Shi Taifeng as its executive vice president.
+The council is currently presided by Wang Huning, chairman of the Chinese People's Political Consultative Conference, with UFWD head Li Ganjie as its executive vice president.

 History

-The council was set up in 1988 by paramount leader Deng Xiaoping and the CCP's United Front Work Department.
+The council was set up in 1988 by Taiwanese author Chen Yingzhen in Beijing under the guidance of paramount leader Deng Xiaoping and the CCP's United Front Work Department in order to promote Chinese unification and oppose Taiwan independence.

 The council was previously chaired by Wang Yang and vice chair You Quan.
 On 11 September 2023, Chinese People's Political Consultative Conference (CPPCC) chairman Wang Huning was elected as the president of the council.